 April 22, 2020

-Local Person for Pharmacovigilance (LPPV) Strategy Considerations in the EU
+Local Person for PV (LPPV) Strategy Considerations

 To ensure the safety of their products Marketing Authorization Holders (MAHs) must have well-developed pharmacovigilance (PV) system in place.
 The launch of the PV system in the European Union (EU) requires the designation of the EU-QPPV, a person responsible for establishing and maintaining the PV system.
 In addition to the EU-QPPV, part of the National Competent Authorities (NCAs) of the EU member states require MAHs to appoint a local contact person for PV issues at the national level (local person for pharmacovigilance).
 Different titles are used by companies to describe the role of a local person for PV, such as LPPV, LCPPV, local QPPV, and others.
 We will use the term LPPV to describe this role for this review.